rsksmart/devportal/docs/02-developers/07-rpc-api/01-setup.md

 ## Who is it for?

-*  DApp Developers looking to interact with the Rootstock nodes
+*  dApp Developers looking to interact with the Rootstock nodes

 ## Features